Unpacking Student Engagement within Higher Education

 Behavioral engagement involves observable indicators of cognitive and emotional engagement.

 Behavioral engagement also expands outside of traditional course experiences.
-Active participation in extracurricular or co-curricular activities, service learning, and community engagement are all essential components of behavioral engagement within modern higher education
+Active participation in extracurricular or co-curricular activities, service learning and community engagement are all essential components of behavioral engagement within modern higher education, allowing learners to collaborate with other students and build meaningful connections.

-Colleges and universities seeking to boost engagement must consider higher education from a complex, holistic lens —one that encompasses, at a minimum, the following attributes.
+Colleges and universities seeking to boost engagement must consider higher education from the following attributes.

 Incorporating interactive activities in both academic and co-curricular programs can enhance engagement, as can using a variety of instructional strategies to cater to different student learning styles.